There has been a lot of buzz in the stock market about IPOs as many IPOs came in the year 2021 and gave extraordinary returns to their shareholders.

 Please note that the allocation of shares takes place only after IPO launching.

-The listing price is different from the offer price and is decided majorly by the investment bank which is assisting the company during the IPO launching process.
+The IPO listing price is different from the offer price and is decided majorly by the investment bank which is assisting the company during the IPO launching process.

 After the successful launching of an IPO on the stock exchange, it becomes available for every shareholder to trade in the stock market.